For Mentors | Staff Mentorship Program

 - Mentors must attend the informal mixer to meet potential mentees and to talk with them during the informational interview process.

-- Mentors must be willing to meet with their matched mentees in person for one hour once or twice a month for the duration of the program (approximately ten months).
+- Mentors meet with their matched mentees in person for one hour once or twice a month for the duration of the program.
+(January – September 2019)

 - At the outset, mentors will establish goals with their mentees to guide their time together.